haxrob/wedgeberry/README.md

 `wedge-config.sh` will handle all the required package installs, `iptables` rules, `ip route` rules and systemd services for persistance (including mitmproxy).

 The script was motivated by the Raspberry Pi `raspi-config` tool which provides an accessible way to configure a Pi.
-Here we provide an easy and quick way to configure a Pi into a Wifi access point that supports various traffic forwarding options along with common tooling for IoT / mobile device security research / testing.

 ![wedge-config](/images/wedge.png)